psychemedia/storytelling-notes/and-the-girl-played-on.md

 The young man ran his way, Anwen went hers.

 As she ran, she sensed something behind her, heard something behind her, getting closer, closer, faster than thought.
-At the last moment, Anwen turned, dropped the leaf The witch, running faster, couldnlt stop... stepped on the leaf... and was transformed into a sow.
+At the last moment, Anwen turned, dropped the leaf The witch, running faster, couldn't stop... stepped on the leaf... and was transformed into a sow.
 And behind: Bag o' Bones.
 She stopped — she;'d seen what had happened: looked at Anwen.
 Looked at the sow.
 Smiled.
 Licked her lips.
-And taking the sow, made her way back to the conttage...
+And taking the sow, made her way back to the cottage...

-By whatever magical sense it is that leads us home when we are lost, the landscape ingrained in you when you're a chld, familiar, home, the young man man made his somewhere...
+By whatever magical sense it is that leads us home when we are lost, the landscape ingrained in you when you're a child, familiar, home, the young man made his somesuch way...

 He came upon a house, a drive leading up to it.
 A dog in the yard.
 The boy recognised the house.
 The dog recognised it's old master... ran to greet him..
-The bioy bent down [parms oustretched], and the dog jumped up, gave a great big, wet doggy slobbery...
+The boy bent down [arms outstretched], and the dog jumped up, gave a great big, wet doggy slobbery...

 The man's father looked out of the window.
 Surely that wasn't..?
 It was...
 He ran, racing the dog, to greet his child... the dog got there first.
 As the old man reached out to hug his child, the young man drew away...